 I've watched the way he sweetly and indulgently loves her since the day they first met.
 He has been the answer to a mother and father's prayer that their daughter would be protected and cared for throughout her life.
 They have come to depend on one another for this exchange of tenderness.
 They each feel precious and cherished.
 They experience amae in their lives.

 So... what's in a word?
-In amae there is fulfillment, peace, and contentment.
+Ahhhh..in amae I see fulfillment, security, and contentment.